The certification process lets your users download a Certificate of Completion after completing a course.

-The first step when working with certificates is to review the look and feel of each certificate currently available in order to decide which one to use for any given course you’re creating.
+The first step when working with certificates is to review the look and feel of each certificate currently available, in order to decide which one to use for any given course you’re creating.

 When creating a course, the administrator can select a single certificate template from a list to assign to that course.

-To review the certificates available, do the following: Login as an Administrator and click on the Certificates section (1).
+- Log in as an Administrator and click the Certificates section (1)

 Adding/Editing a Certificate Template

-To add or edit a certificate template, click on the Add Template (1) button or on the edit icon (2) in the operations column of the certificate templates.
+- Click the Add Template (1) button or the edit icon (2) in the operations column of the certificate templates

 <course font="Freeserif" weight="" size="28" truncated="40" color="#000000" x="5" y="133" align="center"></course>

 - You can access some advanced settings by clicking the Advanced settings link (7)